dbrock/stdio.as/README.md

       </fx:Script>
     </stdio:ProcessSparkApplication>

-Remembering to first add `flashplayer-stdio/src` to the source path, you can simply compile these applications as usual:
+Remembering to include `stdio.swc', you can simply compile these applications as usual:

-    $ fcshc hello_process.as ../flashplayer-stdio/src
+    $ fcshc stdio.swc hello_process.as
-    $ fcshc hello_process_flex.mxml ../flashplayer-stdio/src
+    $ fcshc stdio.swc hello_process_flex.mxml

 (See http://github.com/dbrock/fcshd for more information.)